 14.5.
 Patches shall be tested prior to rollout in the production environment.
 Less critical systems shall be patched first.

 14.6.
 Failure to patch within defined timelines could result in disciplinary action, up to and including termination.

 15.1.
-Users shall shutdown, logout or lock workstations when leaving for any length of time.
+Users shall shutdown, logout or lock workstations when leaving them for any length of time.

 15.2.
 Workstations and laptops shall be restarted periodically.

 15.3.
-Workstations and laptops shall adhere to virus and malware protection policy.
+Workstations and laptops shall adhere to Virus and Malware Protection Policy (refer to policy #7).

 15.4.
 Define and implement endpoint build standards that include, at a minimum, the following:

 15.4.1.
 Defined configurations based on industry best practice